Danielle Staub Says Jacqueline Laurita Should Be Scared Of Her Return To ‘Real Housewives Of New Jersey’ Season 8

 Danielle Staub is more than ready to return to Real Housewives of New Jersey Season 8.
-The reality star veteran, however, is leaving her big comeback all up to Bravo and Andy Cohen.
+The reality TV veteran, however, is leaving her big comeback all up to Bravo and Andy Cohen.
 Now that she has rekindled her friendship with Teresa Giudice, Danielle said that Jacqueline Laurita should be scared of their alliance.

 In an interview with Hollywood Life at Danielle Staub’s New Beginnings party, the 54-year-old reality star revealed that she would absolutely love to go back to Real Housewives of New Jersey.
 Danielle, however, refused to say if she is already in talks with the Bravo producers to return for Season 8.
 She added that the main reason why she wanted to return to RHONJ is because she wanted to clear her name.